makersacademy/CV/README.md

 ### This Skill

-Descriptive paragraph of how capable you are at this skill and how it has developed, including your commitment to developing it.
+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Experience
 - Achievements